 - Be present.
 There is literally no better gift you can give than that of your presence.
 Make this the best holiday with seniors by devoting uninterrupted, quality time to sharing a hot cup of coffee and some conversation.
 Ask the older adult to share memories from holidays past.
 If you’d like, you can use this time to work on a simple holiday craft together, such as stringing cranberries and popcorn; but don’t let anything overshadow the objective of simply being together.

 - Be thankful.
 Gratitude has a way of setting our worries aside.
 Keeping a gratitude diary is a fantastic way to confirm what means the most to you, and to refer back when fatigue begins to seep in.
 Include even the small blessings: a special holiday treat you indulged in, the soft splendor of a snowfall, the warmth of a blanket fresh from the dryer.

 - Be proactive.
 Before allowing pressure to build to a distressing level in your life, have a plan ready to call in support.
 Particularly during the hectic holiday season, one person can never handle everything all alone.
 Having help with meals, housekeeping, errand-running, etc. for your elderly loved one can ease a great deal of stress.
 Often friends and relatives would love to help, but are unclear about what’s needed.

-Compassionate Nursing Services, the answer when looking for home care solutions of St. Louis and surrounding areas, is always readily available to help with a wide variety of elder care needs, freeing up family caregivers during the holiday season and all year round to attain a healthier life balance.
+Compassionate Nursing Services, the answer when looking for home health care in St. Louis or a nearby area, is always readily available to help with a wide variety of elder care needs, freeing up family caregivers during the holiday season and all year round to attain a healthier life balance.

-Contact us any time at 314-432-4312 for a free in-home meeting to discover how we can make your holiday with seniors more meaningful by serving as your loved one’s professional partner in care.
+Contact us any time at 314-432-4312 for a free in-home meeting to discover how we can make your holidays with seniors more meaningful by serving as your loved one’s professional partner in care.
 And from our family to yours, we wish you a happy holiday season and all of the best in the new year!